mgielda/ultimate-cli/README.md

 ### Disadvantages

 * when you don't provide the subcommand, the default help does not list the subcommands (is this fixable? it must be!)
-* the decorated function names are not available as commands, i.e. aliases supersede the main subcommand function name (perhaps this is fixable too)
+* the decorated function names are not available as commands, i.e. aliases supersede the main subcommand function name (perhaps this is fixable too; a workaround is to register the function twice)
 * you sometimes will need to use Typer.argument instead of normal Python objects for completion to work in interactive shell
 * interactive shell shows the full help (with program name etc.) every type you make a mistake (fixable?)
 * help/quitting is weird in the interactive shell (fixable? but would need to dig into click-repl)